SARAH BAKER PERFUMES

 April 1 – 28, 2017

-No stranger to the worlds of fashion and glamour, Baker’s exploration of the fictional narrative of celebrity, advertising and marketing of luxury brands has taken form in works including celebrity style self-portraiture, a daytime television soap opera made with local residents in Buffalo NY and a live performed telenovella at the National Theatre Studio.
+No stranger to the worlds of fashion and glamour, Baker’s artwork explores celebrity, advertising and the marketing of luxury brands, and has taken form in works including celebrity style self-portraiture, daytime and prime time television soap operas, and a live telenovella performed at the National Theatre Studio, London.

 ABOUT SARAH BAKER

 Sarah Baker’s work considers the mystique of luxury products and how their branding and subsequent value is created through the highly fictive practices of advertising and marketing.
 Her media include magazine spreads, performance, sculpture and video and look to articulate a discourse on systems of display and the value placed on consumer brands through the cult of celebrity, fashion and design.

 Born in Buffalo, New York, Sarah Baker received her BFA at The San Francisco Art Institute and her MFA at Goldsmiths College.
 Sarah currently lives and works in London.

 A TV mini-series episode made by artist Sarah Baker, Impirioso explores luxury, adultery, scandal, and the constructs of dramatic television.
 Following the fictional fashion brand Impirio Rosso, Impirioso portrays the sordid affairs of luxury-obsessed Luccia Rosso, brought to life by actress Olivia d’Abo (Conan the Destroyer, The Wonder Years).

 Impirioso was inspired by the true story of Patricia Reggiani-Gucci, who served time in prison for killing her husband, Maurizzio Gucci.